victor-oliveira1/ZippyDown/README.md

 **Zippyshare_downloader** its a Python3 script to download files from website: **"http://zippyshare.com"** directly from your terminal, without the need for web browsers.

+**UNSTABLE**
+I'm changing the way to process the download algorithm.

 Much thanks to Borja Garcia (debuti)!